actix/actix-website/content/docs/getting-started.md

 That's it!
 Now, compile and run the program with `cargo run`.
 Head over to `http://localhost:8088/` to see the results.

+**Note**: You could notice `#[actix_rt::main]` attribute macro.
+This macro executes marked async function in actix runtime.
+Any async function could be marked and executed by this macro.

 ### Using Attribute Macros to Define Routes

 Alternatively, you can define routes using macro attributes which